jake-butter/pytorch-evolution-strategies/README.md

 # pytorch-evolution-strategies
-Simple, multi-threaded implementation of ES using PyTorch
+Simple, gym-compatible, multi-threaded implementation of ES using PyTorch